NotANewt/good_readme_generator/README.md

-# checking what happens if I put None for license
+# once again checking what happens when you put in None for the license

 ## Description

-- Purpose of this project: l;kj
+- Purpose of this project: la;ksdjf
-- Problem(s) the app solves: asdfl;kj
+- Problem(s) the app solves: asdlkfj
-- Languages used: asdfl;kj
+- Languages used: asdflkj
-- Brief description: asdfl;kj
+- Brief description: asdlfkjas;ldfkj

 ## Table of Contents